 After you have been in a contract for a while, and assuming all has gone well, you may be offered a contract extension.
 These are typically negotiated some weeks before the initial term comes to an end.

 If you have been doing a good job and have established yourself as a valuable member of the project team, you may be in line for a rate increase.

 However, there are a number of factors you need to bear in mind before negotiating an increase with your agent (or end client).

-1. Market Conditions - As with all industries, the health of the general contracting market will have a strong influence on your chances of a rise.
+As with all industries, the health of the general contracting market will have a strong influence on your chances of a rise.
 If the general market is booming, chances are good.
-In less favourable times (such as after the dot com crash, or during the quieter 2003-4 period), you may be better to extend on your current rate.
+In less favourable times (such as after the dot com crash, during 2003-4, and the more recent recession), you may be better to extend on your current rate.

 At all stages, you need to keep your client and agent on board.
 Play the renewal game with the health of the market very much at the front of your mind.
 Find out from other contractors what the current market rates are for your skills, and be prepared to compromise!